Eti (company): History

 Eti was founded in 1962 by Firuz Kanatlı.
 The company uses the Hittite sun disk as their logo.
-The name "Eti" is also a synonym for Hittit in Turkish.
+The name "Eti" is also a synonym for Hittite in Turkish.

 In 2003, Kanatlı started "a new era" in production facilities to improve efficiency, which he himself called a "civil war".

 During his only interview, Firuz Kanatlı explained that in 1996, the company was required to ask permission and pay taxes to the Gülen movement if they wanted to continue selling their products in Istanbul.
 The company changed their distributor in the city to avoid the movement.

 Since the death of Firuz Kanatlı in October 2017, his son Firuzhan Kanatlı has been the chairman of the company.

 The company has 9 production facilities and employs over 7,000 workers.

-Products

-Eti's main products are biscuits, cookies, cakes, chocolate, wafers and breakfast food.
-The company is mainly known for Turkey's first fibrous biscuit Burçak and small-sized cake Eti Popkek.
-Eti has also started producing milk products in 2014, the company owns milk products such as Süt Burger, Pastamia, Sosbom and Mousse.
-In total Eti has more 150 types of different products.
+It is mainly known for Turkey's first fibrous biscuit Burçak and small-sized cake Eti Popkek.
+Eti has also started producing dairy products in 2014, the company owns milk products such as Süt Burger, Pastamia, Sosbom and Mousse.
+In total, Eti offers more than 150 different types of products.